 Annual meeting 2023

-The 24th EAC Annual Meeting will take place at the LVR LandesMuseum, Bonn, Germany 23-25 March 2023.
+The 24th EAC Annual Meeting took place at the LVR LandesMuseum, Bonn, Germany 23-25 March 2023.

 Heritage Management Symposium

-The 24th EAC Heritage Symposium will be held on 23-24 March 2023.
-The theme is 'New Challenges - Archaeological Heritage Management and the Archaeology of the 18th to 20th centuries'.
+The 24th EAC Heritage Symposium was held on 23-24 March 2023.
+The theme was 'New Challenges - Archaeological Heritage Management and the Archaeology of the 18th to 20th centuries'.

-The symposium will be followed by an excursion to the North Eifel ArchaeoRegion on 25 March 2023.
+The symposium was followed by an excursion to the North Eifel ArchaeoRegion on 25 March 2023.
 The provisional timetable for the excursion can be downloaded on the right.

 The Symposium is open to all EAC members and interested colleagues.
 It is free of charge to attend but participants must register as numbers are limited.